Oliver Simmonds: Simmonds Aerocessories

 In the late 1930s Simmonds had become the exclusive British and European licensee for the aircraft fuel gauging systems produced by the Liquidometer Corporation of New York, USA.
 As part of the company's entry into this market segment, Simmonds had hired a refugee Polish engineer.
 Between the two of them they conceived how to measure fuel electrically thereby providing much greater accuracy, irrespective of an aircraft's flight attitude.
 They went on to patent and produce such a system, called Pacitor.
 The first British aircraft to use this system was the country's first jet fighter, the Gloster Meteor, which first saw combat in 1944, chasing and shooting down many German V-1 missiles.

 These Pacitor fuel gauging systems were licensed to the US Simmonds company and became the basis of that company evolving after WW II from producing mainly mechanical products to moving first to electro-mechanical products and finally in the 1960s to mostly electronic products.

-After the end of WW II new orders for all military aircraft came to an abrupt halt.
+After the end of World War II new orders for all military aircraft came to an abrupt halt.
 Simmonds consolidated all its reduced operations at its Treforest factory, near Cardiff.
 In 1947 British Overseas Airways (B.O.A.C.) took over the former Simmonds works on the Great West Road, London.

 In 1947 the Electric and General Industrial Trusts, Ltd., of which Mr. C. W. Hayward was chairman, bought the entire share capital of Simmonds Aerocessories, Ltd., and Simmonds Products, Ltd. Sir Oliver retained his interests in Simmonds Development Corp., Ltd, which held many of the Simmonds patents.
 Sir Oliver retained his interests in the US, Canadian and French businesses.
 This last was also sold in the late 1940s to a French Company.

 Simmonds Aerocessories was the original manufacturer of surform tools.

 On selling his Simmonds / Spartan companies Oliver Simmonds established Simmonds Aerocessories.
 As the company grew it expanded its interests to producing aircraft controls and a fuel measurement tool that became a standard in the industry.
 Under his auspices the company grew rapidly spreading across all of Europe as a multi-national and then worldwide into Canada, the US and Australia.
 In 1941 Simmonds Aerocessories built a one-off target drone the OQ-11 which was tested by the USAAF.